contiv/vpp/k8s/README.md

       for a faster, virtio-based, VPP TAPv2 interface (default);
     - `TAPv2RxRingSize`: number of entries to allocate for TAPv2 Rx ring (default is 256);
     - `TAPv2TxRingSize`: number of entries to allocate for TAPv2 Tx ring (default is 256).
+    - `NatExternalTraffic`: if enabled, traffic with cluster-outside destination is S-NATed with the node IP before being sent out from the node (applies for all nodes).

   * IPAM (section `IPAMConfig`)
     - `PodSubnetCIDR`: subnet used for all pods across all nodes;